 Hrossaborg crater

 We were now ready to drive into the highland of Iceland.
-The gravel roads here are bumpy and there are several rivers to be crossed.
-Our guide was well trained in crossing rivers having driven on this tour countless times, but jeeps often get stuck in the middle of the rivers and have to be towed out.
+The gravel roads here are bumpy, and there are several rivers to be crossed.
+Our guide was well-trained in crossing rivers, having driven on this tour countless times, but jeeps often get stuck in the middle of the rivers and have to be towed out.

 Gáski waterfall

 We made a stop by a small, but lovely waterfall by a river we had just crossed.
-It is called Grafarlönd river.
+It is called the Grafarlönd river.

-All of a sudden a beautiful oasis opened up, Herðubreiðarlindir oasis, which got its name from the Queen of Icelandic mountains, Herðubreið.
 We made a stop at Herðubreiðarlindir, and I was astounded by its green and lush vegetation and the beauty of this place in the middle of this barren wilderness.

 Mt.
 Herðubreið and Herðubreiðalindir

-Our guide walked with us up to Eyvindarkofi or the Shelter of Fjalla-Eyvindur, which is the remaining shelter of one of our best-known outlaws, Fjalla-Eyvindur (Eyvindur of the Mountains) who lived here in 1774-1775.
+Our guide walked with us up to Eyvindarkofi or the Shelter of Fjalla-Eyvindur, which is the remaining shelter of one of our best-known outlaws, Fjalla-Eyvindur (Eyvindur of the Mountains), who lived here in 1774-1775.
 Fjalla-Eyvindur was an outlaw for 20 years and lived in the wilderness with his wife, Halla.

-I have visited more of his hiding places in Iceland and it always surprises me how these outlaws were able to survive the cold Icelandic winters.
+I have visited more of his hiding places in Iceland, and it always surprises me how these outlaws were able to survive the cold Icelandic winters.

 See also: Hveravellir - the beautiful Oasis in the Highland of Iceland